 Our lead development candidate is furmonertinib, an investigational, novel, EGFR mutant-selective TKI that we are developing for the treatment of patients with NSCLC harboring a broader set of EGFRm than are currently served by approved EGFR TKIs.
 Furmonertinib is currently approved and commercially distributed by Allist in China as a first-line treatment of locally advanced or metastatic NSCLC patients with classical EGFRm as well as pre-treated patients with T790M mutations.
-In addition, furmonertinib has demonstrated preliminary clinical activity in exon 20 insertion mutations and preclinical activity in PACC mutations, each a subtype of uncommon mutation.
+In addition, in an interim data readout from the FAVOUR trial of furmonertinib, reductions in tumor size have been observed in patients with exon 20 insertion mutations and activity in PACC mutations has been observed in a preclinical setting.
+Exon 20 insertion mutations and PACC mutations are each a subtype of uncommon mutation.
 Exon 20 insertions and PACC mutations account for approximately 22% of EGFRm NSCLC patients and are largely underserved by existing treatments.
-Furmonertinib has been studied in over 700 patients, including over 70 patients outside China, and has been generally well tolerated over a broad range of doses.
-We anticipate that the favorable safety data, if obtained for furmonertinib, could allow for the administration of furmonertinib at different doses required for optimal activity in different EGFRm patient populations.
-Furmonertinib has demonstrated encouraging clinical activity to date, including response in CNS metastases, in patients with exon 20 insertions from our partner's ongoing FAVOUR trial in China, and demonstrated preclinical activity against PACC mutations.
+Furmonertinib has been studied in over 700 patients, including over 70 patients outside China, across a broad dose range.
+We anticipate that favorable safety data, if obtained for furmonertinib, could allow for the administration of furmonertinib at different doses required for optimal activity in different EGFRm patient populations.
+Encouraging activity has been observed to date in both preclinical and clinical settings, including response in CNS metastases, in an interim data readout from our partner's ongoing FAVOUR clinical trial in China with patients with exon 20 insertions, and in preclinical activity against PACC mutations.